DRodriguez615/DRodriguez615.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
+My name is Damon Rodriguez.
 I have the following qualities:

-- I rock a great mustache
+- Very active, I love the gym!
 - I'm extremely loyal to my family
+- Striving to be the best version of myself!

 What else do you need?

+## this is a header

+text
+-bullets
+-another bullet

 ### my history